creeas/SharkTraits/README.md

 The remaining columns are associated with measurement-level data.
 All measurements corresponding to the same observation should have exactly the same observation-level data.

 > **Warning** All measurements corresponding to the same observation should have exactly the same observation-level data.
-Use copy and paste to avoid making errors.
+Use copy and paste or fill down to avoid making errors.

 `trait_name` and/or `trait_id` is the unique name or ID (integer) of the species-level characteristic that was measured.
-Trait IDs occur in grey to the left of [traits](/traits) or at the top of a given trait's observations page.

 `standard_name` is the unique ID of the standard (measurement unit) that was used to measure the trait.